auyu0408/mini_shop/README.md

 user id:A
 password:00000000
 ```
 you can edit user id and password, I will mention it later.
+**Remember, don't use same user_id to sign up.**

 - change mode
   in `mode_choose/var_config.php`
 ```php